lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 ![](/assets/images/post22/fragment_2.svg)

 With this in mind, we can apply the fragmentation process to the regular icosahedron.
-The image below displays a regular icosahedron followed by three meshes that are the outcome of fragmenting the regular icosahedron with a depth of 1, 2 and 3 respectively.
+The image below displays a regular icosahedron followed by three meshes that are the outcome of fragmenting it with a depth of 1, 2 and 3 respectively.

 ![](/assets/images/post22/icosahedrons.png)

-Notice how, although the number of triangles increased from 20 to 80, then to 320, the shape of the mesh hasn't changed (if you struggle to see it, look at the contour).
+Notice how, although the number of triangles increased from 20 to 80, then to 320 and finally to 1280, the shape of the mesh hasn't changed (if you struggle to see it, look at the contour).
 The original faces and edges are still untouched—they just have more vertices and triangles now.
 In other words, the meshes above are all icosahedrons; just with different triangle counts.

 # Step 3: Normalization
 As we can see in the previous section, even though the number of triangles increases with every fragmentation iteration, the shape of the mesh remains unchanged.
 The cause is clear: during fragmentation, new triangle vertices are placed on the same plane as the triangle they originally belonged to.
 As a result, no new planes or faces are created.
 To address this issue, the new vertices need to be repositioned to "break out" of their plane, effectively changing the mesh's shape in a manner that resembles a sphere.
 The question at hand is: how to do that?